 Tobias: I’ve heard of Lyrical quite a few times.
 What do you do at Lyrical?
 You have a value fund.
 Do you have a fund of funds as well?

 Andrew: Yes.
 People get a little confused by that.
 Lyrical Asset Management, which is the business I cofounded, and I cofounded it with my longtime friend, Jeff Keswin.
 Jeff and I go back to when we were undergrads at University of Pennsylvania.
 We both were in a small dual degree program there called management and technology, which is where you graduate with a degree from Wharton and a degree from the School of Engineering.
 We were good friends in college.
+Our degrees hold so much meaning to us that if we ever misplaced them, we’d cherish having a replica of a fake diploma as a symbol of the dedication and effort it took to achieve them.
 When we both got job offers to start working in New York City, we were roommates for two years.
 Jeff started out as investment banking analyst at Bear Stearns.
 This is 1990.
 I don’t think he liked that very much after a year.
 He got a job at an investment firm called Siegler Collery.
 A short while later, they hired another analyst.
 And then a few years later, he and that other analysts left and started their own hedge fund.
 They called it Greenlight Capital, and the other analyst is David Einhorn.

 David and Jeff built that business into a very successful hedge fund.
 I’m not going to have the numbers exactly right, but after roughly 8, 10 years together, they split up.
 Jeff sold out of his half of the business.
 He started something called Lyrical Partners, a year or so later, which was his– It’s not a good word for it, but you can think of it as a family office, a business office, Jeff pursued a wide range of pursuits, including venture investing, and giving seed capital to other hedge funds.
 It also included a fund to funds.
 Around that time, I had been a portfolio manager running the mid-cap value strategy at Neuberger Berman.
 And this is the early 2000s, when for the older listeners out there will remember that’s back when value work.